 Why is it useful to know what is in season in Florence?
 Well, if you are traveling in Florence this may help your dining decisions.
 I’m a huge fan of “when in Rome” and eating what is traditionally around.

-I know it’s been a while since I announced the new (and amazing) “What Giulio Says” series- but Giulio has been busy being awesome (like touring Southern Italy with his cool band) and I’ve been busy traveling around Istanbul and Rome foie gras’ing myself (eating way too much) as usual.
+I know it’s been a while since I announced the new (and amazing) “What Giorgio Says” series- but Giorgio has been busy being awesome (like making art in Southern Italy) and I’ve been busy traveling around Istanbul and Rome foie gras’ing myself (eating way too much) as usual.
 We got to talking finally and he wanted to give some tourists advice about eating well in Florence and how to spot crap restaurants.
 He only agreed to give me 5 tips, I asked for 10, so he compromised and gave me a 6th.

 If you’re a tourist in Florence…how can you eat well- and not get ripped off?
-Here is what Giulio says… Continue Reading →
+Here is what Giorgio says… Continue Reading →

 La Ribollita…this dish has been haunting me the last few months as I have been trying in every way to understand it.
 Before I get too wordy, let me explain what “ribollita” is for those who may not know.